Brothers Poem: Preservation

 Sappho is thought to have written around 10,000 lines of poetry, of which only around 650 survive.
 Only one poem, the Ode to Aphrodite, is known to be complete; many preserve only a single word.
 In 2014, Dirk Obbink, Simon Burris, and Jeffrey Fish published five fragments of papyrus, containing nine separate poems by Sappho.
 Three were previously unknown, (Note: Fragments 16a, 18a, and the Brothers Poem.
 The others overlap with the already known fragments 5, 9, 16, 17, 18, and 26.) and the find amounted to the largest expansion of the surviving corpus of Sappho's work for 92 years.
 The most impressive is the Brothers Poem fragment, called P. Sapph.
 Obbink, part of a critical edition of Book I of Sappho's poetry.
 (Note: The standard Alexandrian edition of Sappho's poetry was divided into nine books on the basis of their metre; Book I contained those poems composed in Sapphic stanzas.)
 The remaining four fragments, P. GC. inv.
 105 frr.
 1-4, are written in the same hand, and have the same line-spacing.

 P. Sapph.
 Obbink measures 176 mm × 111 mm.
 Carbon-dating places it as between the first and third centuries AD, which is consistent with the third century AD handwriting.
 The roll of which P. Sapph.
 Obbink was part would have been produced in Alexandria, and likely taken to Fayum.
 There is evidence that the roll was damaged and repaired; it was later reused as cartonnage – a material similar to papier-mâché made with linen and papyrus – which Obbink suggests was used as a book cover.
 (Note: Cartonnage was often used for making mummy cases, and it was initially believed that the Brothers Poem fragment was from such material.
 However, the lack of gesso and paint traces suggest that it was in fact domestic or industrial cartonnage.)
 P. Sapph.
-Obbink preserves 20 lines of the Brothers Poem, followed by 9 lines of another work by Sappho, the Kypris Poem.
+Obbink preserves 20 lines of the Brothers Poem, followed by 9 lines of another work by Sappho, the Kypris Poem (fr.
+26).
 It is, according to author and scholar James Romm, the best-preserved extant Sappho papyrus.
 A second papyrus, Papyrus Oxyrhynchus 2289, published by Edgar Lobel in 1951, preserves enough of the Brothers Poem to show that at least one stanza preceded the well-preserved portion.